harveypekar/3dgraphics/project/description.md

 * First, we need some test data.
 Set the block at [0,0,0] to type `Bedrock`.
 Leave the rest as `Empty`.
 * We need also need a GameObject, Mesh, MeshFilter and Material.
 The easiest way is to add a GameObject with a Prefab, such as a Cube, and overwrite the Mesh with your new one
 * Last we need material to visualize bedrock.
 For now, use the default material, and set it's color to black.
 * Start by making a triangle.
-Check lab 3 for the code you need to to make the mesh.
 The points of the triangle should be (0,0,0), (1, 0, 0), and (0, 0, 1).
+Check the [documentation](https://docs.unity3d.com/ScriptReference/Mesh-triangles.html) on what you need to implement.
+You can skip the uv's in the documentation (for now)
 * Extend the triangle with a second triangle to create a square.
 The fourth position should be (1, 0, 1).
 * Extend that to make a box.
 A box is 6 squares in 6 directions: top, bottom, left, right.
 The coordinates of the vertices are either 0 or 1.
 * Use [Mesh.RecalculateNormals](https://docs.unity3d.com/ScriptReference/Mesh.RecalculateNormals.html) to automagically generate normals for your box. !!!
 These are not the final normals, we will make better ones later!!!!